Miguel Sanó: Personal life

 Sanó and his wife, Daniela, had a daughter named Angelica in 2014.
 She died of a heart defect one week after she was born.
 In 2016, they had a son named Dylan Miguel.

 On December 29, 2017, a Twin Cities photographer accused Sanó of sexually assaulting her in 2015 after an autograph session.
 Sanó denied the allegation.
 MLB investigated the claim and chose not to suspend him.

+On February 12, 2023, Sano's biological father, Ricardo Aponte, allegedly killed his own girlfriend, Yajaira Henderson, in San Pedro de Macorís, in an incident captured by a surveillance camera.